 Cayman Islands Area Map

+Chances are you'll be staying on the larger, more tourist-convenient island of Grand Cayman.
+The main island is where visitors can enjoy the majority of top sights.
 To see the Cayman Islands without the interference of commercialization, consider spending time on the less developed islands of Little Cayman or Cayman Brac.
-Still, you should make the larger, more tourist-convenient island of Grand Cayman your home base.

-Uncluttered and far from being dominated by tourists, the aptly named Little Cayman is quiet and "beckons to ecotourists who want to leave the bustle of city life behind," according to Fodor's.
+Uncluttered and far from being dominated by tourists, the aptly named Little Cayman is quiet and peaceful.
 The smallest of all the islands features fantastic diving locations.
-Above water, this island features pristine beaches, lush wetlands and amazing nature reserves like the National Trust Booby Pond Nature Reserve, where visitors can come face-to-face with local animal life.
+Above water, this island boasts pristine beaches, lush wetlands and amazing nature reserves like the National Trust Booby Pond Nature Reserve, where visitors can come face-to-face with local animal life.